-Low code, in which FLOvate specialises, is a type of AI.
-It gathers information based on the configuration of existing elements and from this decides on the type of system that is required.
-This then triggers certain routines that automatically generates the appropriate code to deliver a fully working system.
-One that is built by configuration rather than through manual development.
+Low-code, in which FLOvate specialises, is a type of AI.
+It gathers information based on the configuration of existing elements and from this, decides on the type of system that is required.
+Subsequent triggers activate specific routines that automatically generate the appropriate code to deliver a fully working system.
+The benefit: the system is built on configuration rather than manual development.

 Is winter coming?

 AI cannot deliver everything that has been promised.
 It will not, as data scientists predicted decades ago, replace the jobs of humans.
 AI can do a lot of what we do, far more quickly but it does it with brute force and by rote, rather than intelligently.
 As a result, it will take some seriously big developments for it to reach anywhere near the level of hype.

 Undoubtedly, AI today is different from AI in its previous forms.
 Low code, machine learning and natural language interpretation: these are all examples of AI in its latest incarnation.
 These won’t mitigate the gap between the hype and the investment to date, but something is different this time.